Freedom Party of Austria: Early years (1956–1980)

-The first FPÖ party leader was Anton Reinthaller, a former Nazi Minister of Agriculture and SS officer.
+The FPÖ started shortly after the Austrian government effectively ended Austrian denazification, which many experts describe as half-hearted.
+This paved the way for former Nazis to once again gain positions of power, and indeed the first FPÖ party leader was Anton Reinthaller, a former Nazi Minister of Agriculture and SS officer.
 He had been asked by ÖVP Chancellor Julius Raab to take over the movement rather than let it be led by a more socialist-leaning group.
-While the majority of former Nazis had probably joined the two main parties in absolute numbers, they formed a greater percentage of FPÖ members due to the party's small size.
-Nevertheless, none of them were real revolutionaries and they pursued pragmatic, non-ideological policies, and the FPÖ presented itself as a moderate party.
-The FPÖ served as a vehicle for them to integrate in the Second Republic; the party was a welcome partner with both the SPÖ and ÖVP in regional and local politics, although it was excluded at the national level.
-The ÖVP and the FPÖ ran a joint candidate for the 1957 presidential election, who lost.
+At the time of the party's founding, former Nazis formed a greater percentage of FPÖ members than the other contemporary parties.
+Because of the many former Nazis in the party, it was seen as a right wing extremist party, and was excluded from government at every level until the mid 1960s, except for the 1957 presidential election, when it ran a joint candidate with the ÖVP, who lost.
+However over time the former Nazis rebranded themselves as centrists pursuing pragmatic, non-ideological policies, and the FPÖ presented itself as a moderate party.
+The FPÖ served as a vehicle for them to integrate in the Second Republic; the party was a coalition partner with both the SPÖ and ÖVP in regional and local politics, although it was excluded at the national level.

 Reinthaller was replaced as leader in 1958 by Friedrich Peter (also a former SS officer), who led the party through the 1960s and 1970s and moved it towards the political centre.
-In 1966 the ÖVP-SPÖ Grand Coalition which had governed Austria since the war was broken, was put to an end, when the ÖVP gained enough votes to govern alone.
-SPÖ leader Bruno Kreisky (himself a Jew) defended Peter's past and initiated a political relationship—and a personal friendship—with Peter; in 1970 the FPÖ was, for the first time, able to tolerate an SPÖ minority government.
+In 1966, the ÖVP–SPÖ Grand Coalition, which had governed Austria since the war was broken, was ended when the ÖVP gained enough votes to govern alone.
 In 1967 the more extreme faction in the FPÖ broke away and established the National Democratic Party, seen by some observers as a final shedding of the party's Nazi legacy.
+After the 1970 election, the FPÖ became the kingmaker and supported an SPÖ minority government led by Chancellor Bruno Kreisky.
 Under the influence of Kreisky, a new generation of liberals brought the FPÖ into the Liberal International in 1978.
 During the years under Peter the party never won more than 8% of the national vote in general elections, and generally did not have much political significance.
-It did, however, demand electoral reforms that benefitted smaller parties as the price for tolerating Kreisky's minority government.